Race Info & Course

 Course Map and Rules

 Traffic on the park is maintained throughout the race, so be aware of possible hazards.
-For most of the front loop of the park (1 – 6.6 and 13 – 19.7 miles), runners are in the left lane, traffic in the right lane.
+For most of the race, runners are in the left lane, traffic in the right lane.
 At the few intersections where runners must cross traffic, road marshals will be present.
 Please follow their instructions.

 There are 14 restrooms along the course - basically all of the buildings you will pass have or are restrooms.
 There will also be Porta-Johns placed at key locations along the left hand side of the course.
 Remember that there are more than 350 volunteers out there on race day to ensure that you have a great race.
 We couldn’t do it without them.
 Please be courteous.

-We will have parking attendants on the main road into the park and within the parking lots to assist with parking.
-Since there is only one road into the park we need to keep traffic moving so please follow the parking attendant’s directions and do not stop to ask questions.
-Spectators and runner drop-off vehicles should also pull into and park in these lots.
-They will be able to exit the lot once that section of the lot is filled.
+We will have parking attendants and road marshals on the main road into the park and within the parking lots to assist with traffic flow and parking.
+Since there is only one road into the park we need to keep traffic moving so please follow all road marshal and parking attendant instructions.

-Spectators arriving after the start of the race may find parking in the Niagara Boat Launch Parking Lot.
-It is located approximately 2.5 miles from the park entrance and is on the right hand side of the road, just past the Park Ranger Station.
+Public Parking inside Presque Isle State Park - We recommend that you park in the free designated race parking lots - Waldameer Park and the Tom Ridge Center.
+If you choose to park on Presque Isle, you may find parking in the Niagara Boat Launch Parking Lot.
+It is located approximately 2.5 miles from the park entrance - right side of the road, just past the Park Ranger Station.
 Parking may also be available at the Cookhouse Parking Lot.
-It is located approximately 3.0 miles from the park entrance and is on the right hand side of the road, past the Niagara Boat Launch and across from Yellow Bike Rentals.
-These two lots will be closed to participants and only be opened after the race starts.
+It is located approximately 3.0 miles from the park entrance and is on the right side of the road, too.
+It is located past the Niagara Boat Launch – across from the Yellow Bike Rentals.